Audience: Loan Servicer or Collector, Upper Management, Developers, Loan Servicing/Collections Managers, Administrator, Data

 What is a Webhook?

 Webhooks are connections between two programs over the web.
-One program sends specific information and the other has a makes a place where the information can be received.
+One program sends specific information and the other has a place where the information can be received.
 They are used to send real-time information in the event of a change made in one of the systems.

 How Webhooks Work